JetBrains/intellij-sdk-docs/topics/reference_guide/themes/themes.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-UI Themes are components within [IntelliJ Platform plugins](plugin_structure.md).
+Themes are components within [IntelliJ Platform plugins](plugin_structure.md).
 The theme plugins should be stand-alone and not combined with other plugin functionality.

 > To see a full example theme project, see the [Theme Basics](https://github.com/JetBrains/intellij-sdk-code-samples/tree/main/theme_basics) in IntelliJ SDK Code Samples.
 >
 {type="note"}

-UI Themes have several components:
+Themes have several components:
 * A required Theme description (JSON) file in the plugin project's <path>resources</path> folder.
 * A required `themeProvider` declaration in the plugin's <path>[plugin.xml](plugin_configuration_file.md)</path> file, located in the plugin project's <path>META-INF</path> folder.
 * An optional Editor Scheme description (XML) file derived from an exported IDE editor scheme.